Macrometacorp/jsC8/docs/Drivers/JS/GettingStarted/README.md

 ## Compatibility

-jsC8 is compatible with C8 1.0 and later.
-The yarn/npm distribution of jsC8 is compatible with Node.js versions 9.x (latest), 8.x (LTS) and 6.x (LTS).
+The yarn/npm distribution of jsc8 is compatible with Node.js versions 9.x (latest), 8.x (LTS) and 6.x (LTS).
 Node.js version support follows [the official Node.js long-term support schedule](https://github.com/nodejs/LTS).

 The included browser build is compatible with Internet Explorer 11 and recent versions of all modern browsers (Edge, Chrome, Firefox and Safari).